Is lead harmful?

 You are responsible for all pipes on your property – including internal pipes and the underground supply pipe that connects your home to the public water mains.
 If you do need to replace your water supply pipe, we can connect up your new pipe for free, once your plumber has installed it.
 We’ll also replace any remaining lead pipe beyond your property boundary.

-You can find your nearest qualified and quality assured plumber via the WaterSafe website, and our factsheet explains more about the lead replacement scheme.
+You can find your nearest qualified and quality assured plumber via the WaterSafe website, and our replacing lead pipes factsheet (PDF 153 KB opens in a new window) explains more about the lead replacement scheme.
 Please give us a ring on 0345 072 6082 or complete the online form if you would like to apply.